St Aloysius' College, Glasgow: Buildings

 The school has a close relationship with the Jesuit parish church of St Aloysius next door.
 The church is regularly used by the college and Masses offered for both the junior and senior schools.
 The building is listed category A, designed by C. J. Menart in the baroque revival style and modelled on the Church of the Gesú, original Jesuit headquarters in Rome.

 A new Sports Hall was recently constructed on the College campus, and open for use from August 2017.
-The school's main sports grounds are on the north-eastern outskirts of the city at Millerston.
+The school's main sports grounds are in the north-eastern part of the city at Millerston.